shalivan/shalivan.github.io/_posts/PSY/0091-01-01-Motivation.md

 overjustification:
 - les interes dwawing if later no rewards
 - les creaticve more prone to cheat
 - les motivated if reward stop

+### Others
+story creativiy